AyaAHabiba/Wish.com/README.md

 * train.csv: This file contains the training data, including user-product interactions and target labels indicating whether the user purchased the product or not.
 * test.csv: This file contains the test data, which includes user-product pairs for which predictions need to be made.
+* product_attributes.csv: This file contains additional attributes/features of the products, which may be used for feature engineering.

 ## Data Exploration
 Before building predictive models, it's essential to understand the characteristics of the dataset.
 Some key aspects of data exploration include: